grero/monkeyanalysis/README.md

 		%	bins		:		[nbins,1]				:		the bins use to compute the spike counts
 		%	trials		:		structure array containing information about the trials used
 		%	shuffle		:		whether we should also compute shuffle information.
 Defaults to 0 (no)
+		%	sort_event	:		the event used to sort the trials.
+This defaults to 'target'
+		%Output:
+		%	H			:		Total entropy for each time bin
+		%	Hc			:		Conditional entropy for each time bin
+		%	bins		:		bins used to compute the spike counts
 		%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 To plot information encoded about target, use the following function